riabaldevia/Beethoven/README.md

 # Beethoven
-A place for pieces coded for Sonic Pi or with Pyknon.
+A repository for music programming and analysis of Beethoven pieces.